 Fresh Pasta

 How To Make Fresh Pasta From Scratch

 Have you ever made fresh pasta before?
-Well, I love making it, so I’m sharing pictures today with step-by-step instructions for you to see and use.
-I’m a visual person so I’m hoping these pictures show you how easy it is to make.
+I love making it, so I’m sharing pictures today with step-by-step instructions for you to see and use.
+I’m visual, so I hope these pictures show you how easy it is to make.

-There is something so wonderful about a pot of soup simmering on the stove or in a slow cooker.
+There is something so wonderful about a soup simmering on the stove or in a slow cooker.
 You may have grown up watching your grandma make noodles, am I right?

-After you see how I made this easy recipe you may ask yourself, “Why haven’t I made fresh pasta before now.”
+After seeing how I made this easy recipe, you may ask yourself, “Why haven’t I made fresh pasta before now?”
+It takes four ingredients.
+Yes, we can make rice, but making some pasta with spaghetti sauce would be nice.

 Grab a large bowl and make a mound with the flour and salt.

-Create a well in the flour/salt mixture and place the eggs with the olive oil in the middle of the well.
+Create a well in the flour/salt mixture and place the eggs and olive oil in it.

-Using a fork, gradually and gently whisk the eggs, eventually incorporating your flour until all ingredients are stiff but still moist and a dough is formed.
-Knead until smooth, but not sticky or tacky (about 10 min), and then cover with a damp cloth or put in plastic wrap to rest for 20 minutes.
+Using a fork, gradually and gently whisk the eggs, eventually incorporating the flour until all the ingredients are stiff but moist and a dough is formed.
+Knead until smooth but not sticky or tacky (about 10 minutes), then cover with a damp cloth or put in plastic wrap to rest for 20 minutes.

 Sprinkle flour on the countertop or another workspace where you plan on cutting the fresh pasta.
 Grab a rolling pin and sprinkle flour on it.
 Roll out to desired thickness.
 I prefer my noodles to be 1/8-inch thick and 3/8-inch wide (approximately).

 Now, you can cook the noodles right away or dry them to cook later.
-You may want to use a Pasta Hanger or you can hang them over anything that you have in the kitchen.
+You may want to use a Pasta Hanger or hang them over anything in the kitchen.

 Just a note: You need 6 quarts of salted water for every pound of fresh pasta you want to boil.
 It will cook faster than store-bought pasta.

-It will cook in 1-3 minutes depending on how thick you cut the pasta.
-I do the taste test to see if it’s tender after cooking for 1-3 minutes.
+It will cook in 1-3 minutes, depending on how thick you cut the pasta.
+I taste-test it to see if it’s tender after cooking for 1-3 minutes.
 Drain, and serve with your favorite topping.

 Let it dry to cook it later.

-Let it dry for at least 30 minutes before packaging it up to store in the refrigerator or the freezer.
+Let it dry for at least 30 minutes before packaging it and storing it in the refrigerator or the freezer.

+Fresh Pasta